gordey777/wp-nativ/wordpress/wp-content/plugins/fast-velocity-minify/readme.txt

 *	Handles scripts loaded both in the header & footer separately
 *	Keeps the order of the scripts even if you exclude some files from minification
 *	Supports localized scripts (https://codex.wordpress.org/Function_Reference/wp_localize_script)
-*	Minifies CSS, JS and HTML with PHP only
+*	Minifies CSS and JS with PHP Minify only, no third party software or libraries needed.
-*	Option to use YUI Compressor (you must have "exec" and "java" available on your system).
+*	Option to use YUI Compressor rather than PHP Minify (you you have "exec" and "java" available on your system).
 *	Option to defer JavaScript and CSS files.
-*	Cache files are stored and served directly from the disk.
+*	Stores the cache files in the uploads directory.
-*	View merging logs on the admin page.
+*	View the status and logs on the WordPress admin page.
+*	Option to Minify HTML for further improvements.
+*	Ability to turn off minification
-*	Ability to turn off CSS, JS or HTML processing
+*	Ability to turn off CSS or JS optimization seperatly (by disabling either css or js processing)
 *	Ability to manually ignore scripts or css
 *	Support for conditional scripts and styles
 *	Support for multisite installations
 *	Support for gzip_static on Nginx
-*	CDN support
+*	Support for the CDN Enabler plugin
 *	Auto purging of cache files on W3 Total Cache, WP Supercache, WP Rocket, Wp Fastest Cache, Cachify, Comet Cache, Zen Cache, LiteSpeed Cache, Nginx Cache (by Till Krüss ), SG Optimizer, Godaddy Managed WordPress Hosting and WP Engine (read the FAQs)
 *	Support for preconnect and preload headers
 *	and some more...

 = Notes =
-*	The JavaScript minification is by JSMin](https://github.com/rgrove/jsmin-php/blob/master/jsmin.php)
+*	The JavaScript minification is by [PHP Minify](https://github.com/matthiasmullie/minify)
-*	The CSS minification is by [CSSTidy](https://github.com/Cerdic/CSSTidy)
 *	The alternative JavaScript minification is by [YUI Compressor](http://yui.github.io/yuicompressor/)
 *	Compatible with Nginx, HHVM and PHP 7.
 *	Minimum requirements are PHP 5.5 and WP 4.4, from version 1.4.0 onwards